liuyuhuai3/Arctica/README-EN.md

 ## 🩵 Project Overview

-**O-Kitchen** is a decentralized fandom platform that provides creators with a secure, open environment to share and preserve fan works.
-As an alternative to Tumblr, Pixiv, and Lofter, O-Kitchen leverages blockchain technology to ensure permanent preservation and complete ownership of creative works.
+**Arctica** is a decentralized fandom portal that provides creators with a secure, open environment to share and preserve fan works.
+As an alternative to Tumblr, Pixiv, and Lofter, Arctica leverages blockchain technology to ensure long-term preservation and complete ownership of creative works.

 ## ✨ Core Features

-- **🚢 On-Chain Storage**: Permanent content storage powered by Lens Protocol
+- **🚢 On-Chain Storage**: long-term content storage powered by Lens Protocol
 - **🎨 Creation Tools**: Rich text editor with image and text composition support
 - **🌐 Decentralized**: Censorship-resistant with full creator ownership
 - **👥 Social Interaction**: Follow, like, comment, and share functionality
 - **🔍 Content Discovery**: Smart recommendations and tag-based categorization
 - **🌍 Multilingual**: Chinese and English interface support
 - **📱 Responsive Design**: Optimized mobile and desktop experience
-- **🎭 Fandom Culture**: Features specifically designed for fan creation communities
+- **🩵 Fandom Culture**: Features specifically designed for fan creation communities

 ## 🧱 Technical Architecture